 At 900 hours total time I began receiving tuition reimbursement from Horizon Air.
 Reaching 1500 hours I was assigned a class date for the E175.
-I was the second group of pilots to be typed in the aircraft.
+I was in the second group of pilots at Horizon to be typed in the aircraft.

 This was a HUGE milestone in my life.
 I reminisce about the moment I decided to become a pilot and it still amazes me that I have come this far in such a short amount of time.